AVSLab/basilisk/docs/source/Vizard/vizardAdvanced/vizardSettings.rst

       - double
       - Control the display size of spacecraft in the Solar System View, values greater than 0, use negative value to use viz default
+    * - ``forceStartAtSpacecraftLocalView``
+      - int
+      - Require Vizard to start up in spacecraft-view on start up
     * - ``showLocationCommLines``
       - int
       - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true